vamb/aboutus/en-US/terms/policy.md

 i.	where account or relationship managers or agents have been assigned to service your account or portfolio, we may also use your telephone number(s) to contact you from time to time in order to take your instructions, and/or provide you with information, updates, or recommendations and/or in accordance with the terms and conditions of our agreement with you;

-ii.	arranging contracts of goods or agreements
+ii.	arranging contracts of goods or agreements;

 iii.	assessing and processing any applications or requests made by you for services offered by Marine Online platform;